 PAH associated with HIV infection (HIV-PAH)

 PAH is a rare complication of HIV infection.
-While the use of antiretroviral therapy has increased the life expectancy of HIV patients, it has also decreased the incidence of HIV-PAH, resulting in an overall stable HIV-PAH prevalence of 0.5%.
+The use of antiretroviral therapy has increased the life expectancy of HIV patients.
+In addition, the incidence of HIV-PAH has declined in parallel with the increased availability of antiretroviral therapy.
+Together, these effects have resulted in an overall stable HIV-PAH prevalence of 0.5%.

 PAH associated with portal hypertension (PoPH)

-PoPH accounts for approximately 5% of cases, and can develop in the presence or absence of liver disease.
-However, as cirrhotic liver disease is the most common cause of portal hypertension, PoPH is most frequently encountered in patients with cirrhosis.
+PoPH accounts for approximately 5–15% of cases, and can develop in the presence or absence of liver disease.
+PoPH develops in an estimated 1–2% of patients with liver disease and portal hypertension.

-Schistosomiasis is a parasitic disease caused by trematode flatworms called schistosomes, and is highly prevalent across Asia and Africa.
+Schistosomiasis is a parasitic disease caused by trematode flatworms called schistosomes, and is highly prevalent across South America, Asia and Africa.
 Globally, around 10–20% of patients with schistosomiasis and hepatosplenic disease develop PAH.

-PAH is a rare disease, with an estimated prevalence of 15–60 cases per million and an annual incidence of 5–10 cases per million in Europe.
+PAH is a rare disease, with an estimated prevalence of 48–55 cases per million and an incidence of ~6 cases per million.

-PAH can occur at any age, but the mean age at diagnosis observed in registries is between 50 and 65 years.
+PAH can occur at any age, but is frequently diagnosed in older patients (i.e. those aged >65 years).
 There is also a greater incidence of PAH in female patients vs male patients, with registries reporting on average 70–80% female patients with PAH.

-As shown in the 2018 Great Britain National Audit of Pulmonary Hypertension, the prognosis of PAH varies according to PAH subtype.
+As shown in the 2020–2021 National Audit of Pulmonary Hypertension, the prognosis of PAH varies according to PAH subtype.

-Patients with scleroderma-associated PAH have a particularly poor prognosis compared with other forms of PAH, with PAH being one of the leading causes of death in patients with scleroderma-associate PAH.
+Patients with SSc-PAH have a particularly poor prognosis compared with other forms of PAH, with PAH being one of the leading causes of death in patients with SSc-PAH.

 Patients with CHD-PAH represent a varied patient population whose clinical presentation may differ.
-Despite being the most severe form of CHD-PAH, patients with Eisenmenger syndrome have better survival compared to the other CHD-PAH subgroups.
+Despite being the most advanced form of CHD-PAH, with the most severe exercise intolerance, patients with Eisenmenger syndrome have better survival rates compared to the other CHD-PAH subgroups.
 On the other hand, patients with CHD who develop PAH following defect correction have the worst outcomes.

 The prognosis of PAH associated with HIV is worse than for HIV infection alone or for IPAH.
-Treatment with highly active antiretroviral therapy significantly improves survival in these patients, including deaths directly attributable to PAH, as well as other causes.
+Treatment with highly active antiretroviral therapy correlates with a reduction in incidence of HIV-PAH, indirectly supporting the efficacy of antiretroviral therapies for the treatment or prevention of PAH.

-Compared with IPAH, patients with PoPH have worse survival.
+Compared with IPAH, patients with PoPH have worse survival rates.
 The long-term prognosis in PoPH is related to the severity of cirrhosis and cardiac function.

 Though the exact causes behind the development of PAH remain unknown, research has led to a better understanding of the underlying pathophysiology.
 PAH is a complex, multifactorial condition involving numerous biochemical pathways and different cell types.